teslaistra/rtreego/README.md

 ### Queries

-Bounding-box and k-nearest-neighbors queries are supported.
+Bounding-box and k-nearest-neighbors near point, k-nearest-neighbors in radius near line and point queries are supported.

 Bounding-box queries require a search `*Rect`.
 It returns all objects that touch the search rectangle.